adamralph/simple-exec/README.md

 #### Overriding default exit code handling

+Most programs return a zero exit code when they succeed and a non-zero exit code fail.
+However, there are some programs which return a non-zero exit code when they succeed.
+For example, [Robocopy](https://ss64.com/nt/robocopy.html) returns an exit code less than 8 when it succeeds and 8 or greater when a failure occurs.

-The throwing of exceptions for specific non-zero exit codes can be suppressed by passing a delegate to `handleExitCode` which returns `true` when it has handled the exit code and default exit code handling should be suppressed, and returns `false` otherwise.
-For example:
+The throwing of exceptions for specific non-zero exit codes may be suppressed by passing a delegate to `handleExitCode` which returns `true` when it has handled the exit code and default exit code handling should be suppressed, and returns `false` otherwise.

+For example, when running Robocopy, exception throwing should be suppressed for an exit code less than 8:

 ```C#
 Run("ROBOCOPY", "from to", handleExitCode: code => code < 8);